-Highway 401: Drive about 10km on Hespeler Road along highway 24 till downtown side of Galt and then turn in the right direction to continue on Dickson Street.
+Highway 401: Drive about 10km on Hespeler Road along highway 24 to the downtown side of Galt and then turn in the right direction to continue on Dickson Street.

-Brantford: Take the route on highway 24 on the north and continue to downtown Galt by following Water Street on the north and then turn into the right direction to Dickson Street.
+Brantford: Take the route on highway 24 on the north and continue to downtown Galt by following Water Street on the north and then turning into the right direction to Dickson Street.

 Hamilton: Start from highway 8 on the north side to Beverly Street and then turn into left and then into Dickson Street on right.